Does CBD Cause Constipation?

 - Incorporate physical activity into your routine, even a simple 30-minute walk can be beneficial.

-Choosing the Right CBD Product for Constipation Relief
+Choosing the Right CBD Product If You Have a Sensitive Stomach

 CBD oil is a great way to enjoy CBD’s benefits.
 Our full-spectrum CBD oil is especially suitable for people with sensitive stomachs, as it contains 100% organic CBD and Organic coconut MCT oil, which, according to anecdotal evidence, may assist in weight and fat loss.
 Simply hold it under your tongue for 10 seconds before swallowing.